-Under Alternative B, aerial viaducts and platforms would be elevated to approximately 65 feet and serviced by a four-track aerial station facility with elevated mezzanine-level concourse and two 30-foot-wide, 1,410-foot-long dedicated HSR platforms constructed above the existing Caltrain tracks and platforms.
-The new HSR station facilities would include modern multistory structures built to the north, south, and west of the existing Diridon Station/Hiram Cahill Depot and would be immediately adjacent to the west façade of the SPRR Depot.
+Alternative B (both viaduct options) would feature aerial viaducts elevated to approximately 65 feet and serviced by a four-track aerial station facility with elevated mezzanine-level concourse and two 30-foot-wide, 1,410-foot-long dedicated HSR platforms constructed above the existing Caltrain tracks and platforms.

+A new HSR station facility would include multistory structures built to the north, south, and west of the existing SPRR Depot (HSR station service building), and would be immediately adjacent to the west façade of the SPRR Depot.
 It is not anticipated that the historic depot building and proposed stations would be physically joined, however.
 The new HSR station building would encompass approximately 95,000 square feet.
 The concourse and entrance volume, which would be placed approximately 25 feet north of the historic depot building, would rise to a height that is slightly below the height of the historic depot building's roof peak.
 The HSR viaduct and platforms placed above the current Caltrain right-of-way, to be built approximately 70 feet west of the historic depot building, would overtop the historic depot building.
 In addition, the mezzanine-level concourse would allow circulation linkages between the station house and the station platforms.
 The circulation sequence may include hallways, an access bridge to cross over railroad tracks, stairs, escalators, elevators, and moving sidewalks.
 Construction of the elevated viaduct and new vertical circulation paths between the mezzanine-level concourse and the Caltrain and Amtrak platforms would require the reconstruction of the lower platforms and demolition of butterfly sheds, which are a character-defining feature of the resource.
 The existing pedestrian concourse below the tracks and platforms, also identified as a character-defining feature, would also be removed.
-Project construction would temporarily affect VTA light rail service, but the current at-grade VTA service would remain in place after construction.
+Project construction would temporarily affect VTA light rail service, but the current atgrade VTA service would remain in place after construction.
 While construction of new VTA platforms would be included as part of the project footprint, that work would be performed by others and the impacts of that feature would be analyzed in a separate, future project.

-The viaduct under Alternative B would be placed above the existing Santa Clara Street underpass and its Beaux Arts-style lights, but would not physically alter these character-defining features of the SPRR Depot.
+In addition, the new HSR station service building would require the demolition of character-defining features such as the wall and fence system, iron gate with square classical posts and curvilinear details on the north side of the depot, existing train tracks, and car cleaner's shack.
+The viaduct would be placed above the existing Santa Clara Street underpass and its Beaux Artsstyle lights, but would not physically alter these character-defining features of the SPRR Depot.
 The viaduct columns and their footings would not overlap with the underpass structure.
 Alternative B (both viaduct options) would also include an area designated as TCE approximately 90 feet from the east (main) façade of the historic depot building.
 Additional project components east of the TCE include: HSR station drop-off and pick-up areas (90 feet east and 350 feet northeast of the depot), HSR station bus parking (120 feet east, 116 feet northeast, and 129 feet southeast of the depot), HSR station bike lane (132 feet east of the depot), and a new permanent roadway to extend Cahill Street south of West San Fernando Street (130 feet east of the southeast corner of the depot).